Go to Qualcomm.com

 2. If necessary, have the authority to institute special investigations deemed necessary for any reason and, if appropriate, hire special counsel or other experts to assist the Committee with respect to such investigation.

-3. Have the authority to retain and terminate consultants as needed to conduct searches for new directors.
+3. Have the authority to retain and terminate consultants as needed to conduct searches for new Board members.

 4. Have the authority to direct the payment of fees and costs of counsel, experts and/or other advisors retained by the Committee, which fees and costs shall be borne by the Company.

 Clark T. Randt, Jr. has served as a director of the Company since October 2013.
-Mr. Randt has been President of Randt & Co.
+Ambassador Randt has been President of Randt & Co.
 LLC, a company that advises firms with interests in China, since February 2009.
-He is a former U.S. ambassador to the People's Republic of China, where he served from July 2001 to January 2009.
-From January 1994 to June 2001, he was a partner resident in the Hong Kong office of Shearman & Sterling, a major international law firm, where he headed the firm's China practice.
-From August 1982 to October 1984, Mr. Randt served as First Secretary and Commercial Attaché at the U.S. Embassy in Beijing.
-In 1974, he was the China representative of the National Council for United States-China Trade, and from August 1968 to March 1972, he served in the U.S. Air Force Security Service.
-Mr. Randt is a member of the New York bar association and the Council on Foreign Relations.
-He is also a former governor and first vice president of the American Chamber of Commerce in Hong Kong.
-Mr. Randt has been a director of Valmont Industries, Inc. since February 2009 and a director of the United Parcel Service, Inc. since August 2010, and he serves on the Advisory Board of the Duke Kunshan University.
+He is a former U.S. Ambassador to the People’s Republic of China, where he served from July 2001 to January 2009.
+He was a partner resident in the Hong Kong office of Shearman & Sterling, a major international law firm where he headed the firm’s China practice, from January 1994 to June 2001.
+Ambassador Randt served as First Secretary and Commercial Attaché at the U.S. Embassy in Beijing from August 1982 to October 1984.
+He was the China representative of the National Council for United States-China Trade in 1974, and he served in the U.S. Air Force Security Service from August 1968 to March 1972.
+Ambassador Randt has been a director of Valmont Industries, Inc. since February 2009, a director of the United Parcel Service, Inc. since August 2010 and a director of Wynn Resorts Ltd. since October 2015.
 He is fluent in Mandarin Chinese.
-Mr. Randt graduated from Yale University with a B.A. degree in English literature and received a J.D. degree from the University of Michigan.
+Ambassador Randt holds a B.A. degree in English literature from Yale University and a J.D. degree from the University of Michigan.
 He also attended Harvard Law School where he was awarded the East Asia Legal Studies Traveling Fellowship to China.